Irish PM says in UK to see if any Brexit progress can be made

-LIVERPOOL, England (Reuters) - Irish Prime Minister Leo Varadkar said he was meeting his British counterpart, Boris Johnson, on Thursday to see if they could make any progress in Britain’s negotiations with the European Union to leave the bloc.
+LIVERPOOL, England, Oct 10 (Reuters) - Irish Prime Minister Leo Varadkar said he was meeting his British counterpart, Boris Johnson, on Thursday to see if they could make any progress in Britain’s negotiations with the European Union to leave the bloc.

 Johnson was meeting Varadkar in a last-ditch attempt to revive a British proposal for a Brexit deal that the European Union said falls far short of what is needed for an orderly divorce, particularly on the issue of the Irish border.